Students in Transformative Social Change MA program may opt to declare a Specialization in Social Impact Media.

 Social Impact Media students expand their scholar‐‐practitioner‐‐activist skills to include a deep knowledge of communication technology and its ability to cross cultural and geographic boundaries, uniting individuals and employing new technologies in the service of social change.
 Students in this Specialization will participate in the creation of media tools and develop technology‐‐driven campaigns to bring about measurable impact on specific movements and social causes.
 Students are provided with a theoretical grounding in transformative social change from which to explore and address specific concerns.
 These range from local issues such as violence prevention in schools to broader global civil society issues, such as social justice, peace, human rights, democratization, and multiculturalism.

-Social Impact Media Specializations students will include media producers, impact researchers and critical thinkers who become able to more fully explore, produce and analyze the power of media to create impact across cultures and within societies.
-This Specialization is a laboratory for students to develop a deeper understanding of the history and contemporary use of media to create powerful social cause campaigns.
-It is an incubator where students develop the skills to create their own forms of media and outreach campaigns as well as define new metrics for measuring impact.
+Social Impact Media Specializations students will include social activists, media producers, impact researchers and critical thinkers who become able to more fully explore, produce and analyze the power of media to create impact across cultures and within societies.
+This Specialization is a laboratory for students to develop a deeper understanding of the history and contemporary use of media to create powerful social change campaigns.
+It is an incubator where students develop the skills to create their own forms of media and outreach campaigns as well as identify effective metrics for measuring impact.

 Social Impact Media Specialization (SIM) Learning Outcomes: